Intimacy

 The Thrill of Slow Dancing

-Two things happen when we get older.
-One is slowing down.
-Slowing down is not necessarily a detriment.
+Changes I notice as I age: One is slowing down.
+Slowing down is not necessarily a drawback.
 In fact, in this age of frenzied lifestyles, it could quite well be considered a desirable adaptation.
-Some of this slowing down is of necessity, with bodies stiffening or energy failing.But another part of it is choice. … Read more
+Some of this slowing down is of necessity, with my body stiffening or energy failing.But another part of it is choice. … Read more

 Body Talk